 Machetes have a wide range of uses in agricultural lands.
 Most of the machetes origin was in a place where agriculture is a common phenomenon.
-So in that places, they frequently use it for different purposes.
-There are many tropical and subtropical countries where machetes are used for cutting through the rainforest or sugar cane or simply for cutting big size foodstuffs into many pieces.
+So in those places, they frequently use it for different purposes.
+There are many tropical and subtropical countries where machetes are used for cutting through the rainforest or sugar cane or simply for cutting big-size foodstuffs into many pieces.

 In some countries, machetes are broadly used for cutting vegetation on a regular basis and also for removing small shaped plants and branches from the fields.
 Machetes with a back-saw are perfect for this work.
-In the paddy field, it has a wide range uses for the farmers and people are largely dependent on it for their daily chores.
+In the paddy field, it has a wide range of uses for the farmers and people are largely dependent on it for their daily chores.
 So, in short, it can be said that the machetes are a very utilitarian tool for the large community in agriculture.

-For cleaning your backyard and keeping it in a nice shape, you just can’t deny the use of a machete.
+For cleaning your backyard and keeping it in nice shape, you just can’t deny the use of a machete.
 To be honest with you, in many countries where the people live in a place full of jungles and trees, they normally have a collection of different categories of machetes for their everyday needs.

 In their backyard and garden, they use machetes on a regular basis.
 People need machetes for making wood logs, cutting branches, preparing house needs and for many other reasons.
-In that regions, people use wood for so many different areas and in their daily necessities, machetes are a life savior.
+In those regions, people use wood for so many different areas and in their daily necessities, machetes are a life saviour.

 When you are clearing your backyard bushes which have grown for the past few months, you certainly can seek the help of a machete.
 Also when you are in a dire need to cut some wood sticks and make a nice log, you can use a machete.

-There are literally hundreds of uses of a machete in our daily household works through which we really can be benefitted from.
+There are literally hundreds of uses of a machete in our daily household works through which we really can be benefitted.
 Brush clearing, cutting branches, making trails in the backyard, batoning and what not!!
 You just name it and there are special machetes for that.

 Camping and Hiking